 The Patient-Focused Drug Development (PFDD) initiative aims to more systematically obtain the patient perspective on specific diseases and their treatments.
-The patient perspective is critical in helping FDA understand the context in which regulatory decisions are made for new drugs.
+The patient perspective is critical to help provide context when FDA makes regulatory decisions for new drugs.
 PFDD meetings give FDA and other key stakeholders, including medical product developers, health care providers, federal partners, an important opportunity to hear directly from patients, their families, caregivers, and patient advocates about the symptoms that matter most to them, the impact the disease has on patients’ daily lives, and patients’ experiences with currently available treatments.
 This input can inform FDA’s decisions and oversight both during drug development and during our review of a marketing application.

 What is the opportunity for an externally-led PFDD meeting?